UPPMAX/HPC-python/docs/day3/batch-new.rst

    Submit with ``sbatch <batch-script.sh>``.

-   The batch scripts can be found in the directories for hpc2n, uppmax, lunarc, nsc, and pdc under ``Exercises/examples/``, and is named ``pandas_matplotlib-batch.sh`` .
+   The batch scripts can be found in the exercises directories for day3 for hpc2n, uppmax, lunarc, nsc, pdc, and c3se, and is named ``pandas_matplotlib-batch.sh`` .

 .. keypoints::

-   - The SLURM scheduler handles allocations to the calculation nodes
-   - Batch jobs runs without interaction with user
-   - A batch script consists of a part with SLURM parameters describing the allocation and a second part describing the actual work within the job, for instance one or several Python scripts.

     - Remember to include possible input arguments to the Python script in the batch script.
+    - We saw an example of a batch script where we activated a virtual environment and used our own installed packages
+    - We saw a brief example of a parallel batch job
+    - We saw something about how to tweak interactive jobs to run them as batch jobs